agile-ts/documentation/docs/main/Introduction.md

 #### `6`

 A side effect of running a Job is the rerendering of subscribed Components.
-Another could be the persisting into a permanent Storage or rebuilding the Group output.
+Another could be the persisting into a permanent Storage or rebuilding the [Group](../packages/core/features/collection/group/Introduction.md) output.
 ```ts
 // ..
 subscriptionContainer.callback(); // If Component based Subscription
 // ..
 ```

+## 👨‍🏫 Learn AgileTs

+We have a variety of resources available to help you learn AgileTs.
+An excellent place to start are our [Quick Start](./Installation.md) Guides, where you learn the basics about how to use AgileTs in a specific Framework.
+After knowing the ground concept of AgileTs, we recommend checking out the [Style Guides](./StyleGuide.md).
+The Style Guides will help you to get some inspiration on structuring a scalable application using AgileTs.
+Now you are ready to use AgileTs wherever you want.
+If you need some more information about some functionalities of AgileTs, use the search bar in the top right corner.
+And in case you have any further questions, don't hesitate to join our [Community Discord](https://discord.gg/T9GzreAwPH).

 ## 🏢 Structure of Documentation